Van life in Europe: A bucket list of road trips to go on

 8. A climbing and hiking week in Switzerland

-This is hands down the location that blew my mind the most in 2018 and tbh on my travels so far.
+This is hands down the location that blew my mind the most in 2018 and to be honest on my travels so far.
 It was also where I did my first Via Feratta.
 I’d love to go back and alternate days climbing and hiking with days by the lakes here.

 See my posts from Switzerland here.